-The British Menopause Society (BMS) provides education, information and guidance to healthcare professionals specialising in all aspects of post reproductive health.
+The British Menopause Society (BMS), established in 1989, educates, informs and guides healthcare professionals in all aspects of post reproductive health.

 This is achieved through an annual programme of lectures, conferences, meetings, exhibitions and our interactive website.
 We offer a range of publications including our quarterly journal Post Reproductive Health and the definitive handbook Management of the Menopause.

 Our sister charity

 Women’s Health Concern (WHC) was founded in 1979 and became the patient arm of the BMS in 2012.
 It provides an independent service to advise, reassure and educate women of all ages about their gynaecological and sexual health, wellbeing and lifestyle concerns.